 Keys are unique identifiers that you provide as a parameter when you perform any operation on data.
+Each document you store in a data bucket must have a unique document ID, which is similar to the concept of a SQL primary key.
 The following applies to keys:

 Keys are strings, typically enclosed by quotes for any given SDK.